 SHORT BIO:

-Greenvale Manitou is Cedric Briand's most personable project, and the staple name for everything he enterprises in the music industry.
+Greenvale Manitou is Cedric Briand's most personable project, and Manitou Studios is the staple LLC name for everything he enterprises in the music industry.
 An eclectic taste and a love to fuse popular genres with World music is his favorite recipe.
 Niches are about borders, frontiers...
-In response, Briand resists mentalities of isolation and enclosure by flirting with many genres, performing as a multi-instrumentalist using live samples and loops, and fueling his curious soul with experimentation, occasional partnerships and transcendence.
+In response, Briand resists mentalities of isolation and enclosure by flirting with many genres, performing as a multi-instrumentalist using live samples and loops, and fueling his curious soul with experimentation, partnerships and occasional transcendence.

 LONG BIO: